learning-zone/javascript-basics/README.md

 // ── V8 performance: private fields are struct-like ────────────────────────────
 // V8 treats classes with consistent field shapes as 'hidden classes' (shapes).
-// Private fields declared in the constructor are part of the object's shape —
+// Private fields declared in the constructor are part of the object\'s shape —
 // accessed via fixed offsets like C struct fields, much faster than Map lookups.
 ```

 **Real-World Use Case:**

-The Web Cryptography API's `CryptoKey` objects use engine-level privacy to prevent key material from being extractable in JavaScript.
+The Web Cryptography API\'s `CryptoKey` objects use engine-level privacy to prevent key material from being extractable in JavaScript.
 Libraries like `jose` (JSON Object Signing and Encryption) use private class fields to store decoded key bytes — ensuring that even if a bug in application code accidentally logs an instance, the private material is not serialised by `JSON.stringify` (private fields are not enumerable and not accessible externally).
 This is a security-critical pattern for key management in OAuth 2.0 token signing services.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>